Jamshoro District: Languages

-At the time of the 2017 census, 84.76% of the population spoke Sindhi, 4.13% Urdu, 4.02% Punjabi, 2.76% Pashto, 1.93% Balochi and 1.38% Saraiki as their first language.
+At the time of the 2023 census, 89.43% of the population spoke Sindhi, 3.67 Urdu, 2.34% Punjabi, 1.87% Pashto and 1.46% Balochi as their first language.

 Economy

 The majority of the population of the district is rural and they are involved in cultivation.
 Industrial areas and Power plants are using manpower, while towns are providing business opportunities to the residents.
 The inhabitants of mountainous area keep cattle while Mallahs o Manchhar Lake earn their living by fishing.
 Approximately 20% of the district population works for the federal and provincial government.

 Nooriabad Industrial Area and Kotri Industrial Area are two big zones of Industries where more than 500 different industries are located..

 Jamshoro Power Station, Lakhra Power Project and Kotri Thermal Power Station are the main power units in this district.

 Sindh Industrial And Trading Estate

 Two main town's of Sindh Industrial and Trading Estate are in Jamshoro District, Kotri and Nooriabad.
 Having more than 500 production plants which produces Cotton, Rice, Flour, Oil and many more.